System

 He has been an Aircraft Maintenance Engineer and Commercial pilot in Canada, United States and Australia.

 He is the past president and founding member of the Pacific Aircraft Maintenance Engineers Association.
-He is a founding member and a board member of the Maintenance And Ramp Safety Society (MARSS).

 He has worked on and held signing authority on aircraft from the Piper Cub on floats through to the Boeing 747 .
 He also owns a pile of parts stored in his hangar which will one day fly again as a Stearman (If and when he retires).